School of Architecture and Built Environment

 School of Architecture and Built Environment Undergraduate Policies

 The School of Architecture and Built Environment's undergraduate programs follow the policies maintained by NTC where applicable.
 Exceptions and additions to these policies are listed below.
-Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture and Built Environment's Student Handbook.
+Further details on these policies, along with forms, procedures, and other student guidelines, are detailed in the School of Architecture and Built Environment's Student Handbook.
 Please note that in some instances, the School's policies may require revision after publication of the Tulane University Catalog.
 Please refer to the School of Architecture and Built Environment's website for the most current information.

 Studio Reviews